dhaval-d/signedurl/README.md

 ## 2. Write using signed URL and resumable uploads
 ### reference: https://cloud.google.com/storage/docs/xml-api/resumable-upload
 This is a two step process.
-First we initiate request.
+First we initiate request(using POST method) the request to create file(blob).
-Once request is initiated, send URL to client so that client can upload data to URL.
+Once request is initiated, send URL to client so that client can upload data(using PUT method) to URL.